 Under Compute, click Virtual Machine, and then click From Gallery.

-The first screen lets you Choose an Image for your virtual machine from one of the lists in the Image Gallery.
-(The available images may differ depending on the subscription you're using.)
-Click the arrow to continue.
+The first screen after this lets you Choose an Image for your virtual machine from the list of available images.
+You can choose an image from the gallery or select from images and disks that you have uploaded.
+The available images may differ depending on the subscription you're using.

 The second screen lets you pick a computer name, size, and administrative user name and password.
-If you just want to try out Azure Virtual Machines, fill in the fields as shown in the image below.
-Otherwise, chose the tier and size required to run your app or workload.
-Here are some details to help you fill this out:
+Use the tier and size required to run your app or workload.
+Here are some tips:

 - New User Name refers to the administrative account that you use to manage the server.
-Create a unique password for this account and make sure to remember it.
+The password must be at 8-123 characters long and have at least 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 You'll need the user name and password to log on to the virtual machine.

-- A virtual machine's size affects the cost of using it, as well as configuration options such as the number of data disks you can attach.
-For details, see Virtual Machine and Cloud Service Sizes for Azure.
+- A virtual machine's size affects the cost of using it, as well as configuration options such as how many data disks you can attach.
+For details, see Sizes for virtual machines.

 The third screen lets you configure resources for networking, storage, and availability.
-Here are some details to help you fill this out:
+Here are some tips:

 - The Cloud Service DNS Name is the global DNS name that becomes part of the URI that's used to contact the virtual machine.
 You'll need to come up with your own cloud service name because it must be unique in Azure.
 Cloud services are important for scenarios using multiple virtual machines.